SwissDataScienceCenter/renku/docs/user/interactive_basics.rst

 * environments are defined using Docker, so they can be shared and reproducibly re-created

-* autosaving of work back to RenkuLab, so you can recover in the event of a crash
+* auto-saving of work back to RenkuLab, so you can recover in the event of a crash

 * a git client pre-configured with your credentials to easily push your changes